Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 Association rules are a different type of analysis method and originate from the data mining and database community, primarily focused on finding frequent co-occurring associations among a collection of items.
-This methods is sometimes referred to as "market basket analysis," since that was the original application area of association rules.
+This method is sometimes referred to as "market basket analysis," since that was the original application area of association rules.
 The goal is to find associations of items that occur together more often than you would randomly expect.
 The classic example (probably a myth) is "men who go to the store to buy diapers will also tend to buy beer at the same time."
 This type of analysis would be performed by applying association rules to a set of supermarket purchase data.
+For social scientists, this method can be used on data that contains social services that individuals have received in the past to determine what types of services “co-occur” in people and proactively offer those services to people in need.

 Association rules take the form $X_1, X_2, X_3 \Rightarrow Y$ with support $S$ and confidence $C$, implying that when a transaction